If you’re good with plants and want to make a little money on the side, you might want to start your own backyard plant nursery.

 Over time, you can grow your small nursery business into something as complex as renting land, greenhouses, and equipment, should you desire to do so.
 One of the benefits of a backyard nursery is how very little you actually need to get started.

-To start your backyard plant nursery, you’ll need to make a plan, do your research, so you can market, advertise, grow, and sell your plants.
+To start your nursery, you’ll need to make a plan, do your research, so you can market, advertise, grow, and sell your plants.

-With the correct information, you’ll be able to easily select which plants to grow in your location and how to reach your potential customers.
+With the right information, you’ll be able to easily select which plants to grow in your location and reach potential customers.
 In this article, we’ll give you an overview of how you can get your plant nursery started quickly and easily.

 Table of Contents